agibsonsw/PrintHtml/readme.md

 - Paul Boddie: Desktop module for open files in web browser cross platform
 - Print-Color and Print-Grayscale tmThemes were derived from Monokai Bright

+# Version 0.4.0
+- Fix regression with option numbers = false
+- Fix issue where if transparency was included in hex color, color would not render
+- Fix regression where annotation table would not show

 # Version 0.3.2
 - Allow alternate font size and face via the settings file
 - Tweak annotation jump table style and code